 The goal of this program is to provide formal education opportunities to underprivileged children.
 The fully-accredited school provides formal learning, skills training, eye and ENT care, dental care, nutrition, physical education, meditation.

-This program is a unique partnership with the government of Jammu and Kashmir to offer a safe and engaging learning environment to the over 5,000 refugee families that live in this settlement.
+This program is a unique partnership with the government of Jammu and Kashmir to offer a safe and engaging learning environment to refugee families that live in this settlement.
 The renovated K-8 school includes a nursery program, a playground, and a computer center, as well as midday meals for students.
-The school serves approximately 190 students whose families have escaped violence in Kashmir.

 This community-based program seeks to empower vulnerable children and their families.
-The program provides comprehensive programming that includes a day care center, nonformal education, remedial learning, afterschool learning, school through grade 5, vocational training, computer training, awareness programs on social and gender issues, women’s empowerment groups, medical support and health camps, and access to government support.
+The program provides comprehensive programming that includes a day care center, non-formal education, remedial learning, after-school learning, school through grade 5, vocational training, computer training, awareness programs on social and gender issues, women’s empowerment groups, medical support and health camps, and access to government support.
 All participants receive a midday meal.
-These programs serve approximately 1,000 children whose parents work as street performers, day laborers, and rag pickers.

 This program seeks to give homeless children the chance to experience summer camp and encourage them to stay off the streets.
 Thanks to CHI scholarships, homeless children participate in six weeks of summer camp.
 Scholarships are granted to 25 homeless children.